getporter/porter/docs/content/wiring.md

 Porter also enables the use of file parameters in a bundle.

-For instance, a bundle might declare a parameter `mytar` of type `file`, to exist at `/root/mytar` in the runtime container:
+For instance, a bundle might declare a parameter `mytar` of type `file`, to exist at `/root/mytar` in the execution environment:

 ```yaml
 - name: mytar